rmadar/music-sheet/notes/README.md

  + *degree*: position of a given note/chords in a scale; each degree has a specfic harmonic role (tension, resolution, ...)
  + *tonic* (or *fondamental*): first degree of the scale
  + *dominant*: fifth degree of the scale
+ + *sub-tonic*: seventh degree (right before the tonic)
+ + *sensible*: 1/2 ton below the tonic (can be the sub-tonic, or not depending on the interval between the 7th and 1st).